-For fiscal years 2023 and 2022, the Foundation is subject to a 1.39% excise tax on its taxable net investment income, which principally includes income from investments plus net realized capital gains (net capital losses, however, are not deductible).
+The Foundation is subject to a 1.39% excise tax on its taxable net investment income, which principally includes income from investments plus net realized capital gains (net capital losses, however, are not deductible).

-Deferred federal excise taxes arise from unrealized gains in the market value of investments, as well as from differences in the recognition of income from certain investments (timing differences).
-As of December 31, 2023, and 2022, the Foundation had unrealized gains in the market value of investments and has recorded a deferred tax liability of \$6,116 and \$5,104, respectively.
-The net change in deferred tax liability of \$1,012 is included within investment return, net, on the statement of activities.
+Deferred federal excise taxes arise from unrealized gains in the market value of investments, as well as from timing differences in the recognition of income from certain investments.
+As of December 31, 2024, and 2023, the Foundation had unrealized gains in the market value of investments and has recorded a deferred tax liability of \$7,016 and \$6,116, respectively.
+The net change in deferred tax liability of \$900 is included within investment return, net, on the statement of activities.